 Volume spikes are the most common cause of deliverability disasters for e-commerce brands.
 We’ve watched Black Friday campaigns destroy domain reputations that took 12 months to build — in under 72 hours.
-After a decade of monitoring sending programs through every peak season, the pattern is always the same: senders who prepare win; senders who blast lose.
+The Validity 2025 Email Deliverability Benchmark Report found that average inbox placement drops by 8–12 percentage points industry-wide during the November peak — even for senders with strong year-round reputations.
+After monitoring sending programs through every peak season, the pattern is consistent: senders who prepare win; senders who blast lose.

 Here’s the preparation, execution, and recovery framework we’ve refined across thousands of high-volume e-commerce programs.